illusion173/illusion173/README.md

 ### Hi there 👋

-I am Jeremiah Webb, a specialist solutions architect at AWS.
+I am Jeremiah Webb, a security specialist solutions architect at AWS.
 Embry-Riddle Aeronautical University Bachelors and Masters Alumni in Computer Science. 🦅🦅🦅 Raised in FL.